tmd-lab/tmdsimpy/README.md

-# tmd-sim-py
-Tribomechadynamics Python Simulation Scripts
+# TMDSimPy: Tribomechadynamics Simulations for Python

 This repository contains python files and functions for running numerical simulations for various tribomechadynamics problems.
 Files intended for experimental analysis are not included here and can be found elsewhere.
 Some specific analyses are provided as examples.
 Specific projects are based in other repositories and use these shared modeling routines as a dependency.